 Svendsen SW, Frost P, Vad MV, Andersen JH.
 Risk and prognosis of inguinal hernia in relation to occupational mechanical exposures - a systematic review of the epidemiologic evidence.
 Scand J Work Environ Health 2013; 39(1): 5-26.

 Treadwell J, Tipton K, Oyesanmi O, Sun F, Schoelles K. Surgical options for inguinal hernia: comparative effectiveness review.
-Agency for Healthcare Research and Quality; 2012.
+August 2012.
+(AHRQ Comparative Effectiveness Reviews; Volume 70).

 IQWiG health information is written with the aim of helping